 Rotterdam is a municipality in the Netherlands.
-After Amsterdam, Rotterdam is the second-largest city of the Netherlands on the new Eurostar direct link from London, it is located in the South Holland province.
+After Amsterdam; Rotterdam is the second-largest city of the Netherlands on the new Eurostar direct link from London, located in the South Holland province.

-Keep reading to discover the 11 amazing destinations for visitors and sightseers in the Dutch city, Rotterdam (Netherlands).
+Keep reading to discover the 11 Best Places to Visit in Rotterdam (Netherlands).

 See also: How to study in Rotterdam